TimoSolo/timosolo.github.io/_posts/2016-01-22-5-bullet-friday.md

 permalink: /5-bullet-friday/2016-01-22/
 ---

-A quick post inspired by Tim Feriss' 5 Bullet Friday
+A quick post inspired by Tim Ferriss' 5 Bullet Friday

 **What I'm Reading:**
 <br>_<a href="http://amzn.to/1WAyepX" target="_blank">How to Fail at Almost Everything and Still Win Big</a>_ by Scott Adams (you know - the guy who draws Dilbert).